mat-shur/audio-prioritizer/README.md

 4) Close the script interface by clicking on the X (it will minimize to the system tray).

-- to restore the interface, double-click on the icon in the system tray
+- to restore the interface, left-click on the icon in the system tray
 - to close the script, right-click on the icon in the system tray and select "quit"